jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 reasons.
 It is often hard for all the co-located attendees to be captured by the camera in a way that enables the remote attendees to reliably view them.
-Sharing a single microphone also makes it so some co-located attendees are easy to hear and others impossible.
+Sharing a single microphone also makes it so some co-located attendees are easy to hear and others are barely audible.

 Using a single device also makes it harder for all the co-located attendees to view the remote attendees.
 Without a clear view of remote